quicwg/base-drafts/draft-ietf-quic-transport.md

 infrequently.

-Endpoints that use connection IDs with length greater than zero could also have their activity correlated if their peers keep using the same destination connection ID after migration.
+Endpoints that use connection IDs with length greater than zero could have their activity correlated if their peers keep using the same destination connection ID after migration.
 If a node receives packets through a newly used connection ID, it SHOULD select an available new connection ID provided by the peer and use it as destination address for its responses.
 The goal is to ensure absence of correlation between the pairs of client and server connection ID used on different paths.
-To fulfill this privacy requirement, Nodes that initiate a migration and use connection IDs with length greater than zero SHOULD provide their peers with new connection IDs before migration.
+To fulfill this privacy requirement, Nodes that initiate migration and use connection IDs with length greater than zero SHOULD provide their peers with new connection IDs before migration.

 ## Server's Preferred Address {#preferred-address}